Robotic Process Automation Security and Why It’s Important

-Robotic Process Automation (RPA) has quickly become an important form of business process automation.
+Robotic process automation (RPA) has quickly become an important business process automation solution.
 In practice, RPA allows bots—specially designed software programs—to take over several different complex processes to efficiently perform mundane or redundant tasks normally performed by people.

 In 2020, 78% of organizations in a Deloitte survey had already implemented RPA and 16% plan to do so in the next three years.

 Businesses can use these bots for a variety of processes, including data extraction, data management, operational activities, procure-to-pay processing, and inventory and supply chain management.

 They’re useful in many different industries and are capable of using machine learning to adapt and learn from patterns and trends picked up by the bot.

 Businesses choose to implement RPA because it results in reduced costs, improved customer experiences and interactions, better workflow management, and additional data aggregation and analytics capabilities.

 While traditional automation has existed for a while now, RPA has grown significantly in the space of a few short years and is predicted to become a nearly $4 billion market by 2025 at a compound annual growth rate of 31%.

 Robotic Process Automation Security Challenges